certicky/crowdsourced-geotracker/README.md

 Example: http://localhost:3000/reports?latmin=46.278977050642126&lonmin=25.19668223803358&latmax=51.515386508021386&lonmax=41.30651925297246&img=THUMBNAIL
 GET parameters:
   - latmin, lonmin, latmax, lonmax: Latitude-Longitude definition of the bounding box from which we're getting the reports.
 Accepts float numbers. (required)
+  - timemin, timemax: Minimum and maximum timestamp of the report creation in second-UNIX timestamp format = number of seconds that have elapsed since January 1, 1970 midnight (required)
   - img: Size of the image to return with the reports.
 Accepts 'THUMB', 'FULL' or undefined.
 If not defined, no image is returned. (optional)
 ```